jansalvador/Game-Whats_your_teams_next_step/README.md

 Credits:
-Special thanks to Sandra Warmolds for the close cooperation in developing this game.
+Special thanks to Sandra Warmolts for the close cooperation in developing this game.
 Also thanks to the IT-Academy Noord Nederland, DACOM and Get-There for making it possible to practice and improve the game.
 Last, a big thanks to al the participants of the XP days Benelux 2017 for the feedback.